 You never know which approach is going to work best unless you test, optimize and adjust.
 If you’re looking to make adjustments to your current marketing strategy, consider looking into these hot strategies that are currently on the rise

 Influencer marketing is exploding, and there is no sign of it slowing down any time soon.
-Of more than 200 marketing professionals surveyed by Chute, 66 percent used social influencers as part of their marketing strategies in 2016.
+Of more than 200 marketing professionals surveyed by Chute, used social influencers as part of their marketing strategies in 2016.
 That number is going to continue to climb as more brands launch campaigns to determine whether or not influencer marketing is a right fit for them.

 It’s only going to get bigger, and with mega-influencer costs going through the roof, you need to seriously consider launching a micro-influencer campaign.
 They often have hyper-engaged followers and with the increase of ad-blocking software use, you need to find creative ways to get your message heard and your brand seen.